malteschoen/pttModelStudies/README.md

 * Chapter 4: Effect of relaxation time lambda in the exponential model
 * Chapter 5: Effect of elasticity parameter epsilon in the exponential model
 * Chapter 6: Effect of affinity parameter zeta in the exponential model
+* Chapter 7: Heuristics for an initial guess of epsilon in the exponential model
 * Various appendices
 * References